+35725368683

 EN

-Cyprus and the Schengen Zone: Update on the Prospects of Joining
+Cyprus and the Schengen Area: Update on the Prospects of Joining

 By Marios Konstantinou

-The Schengen Zone allows speedy travel from one country to another without unnecessary formalities.
+The Schengen Area allows speedy travel from one country to another without unnecessary formalities.
 This association includes 29 countries.

-As of December 2024, Cyprus is not part of the Schengen Zone.
+As of May 2025, Cyprus is not part of the Schengen Area.
 However, the process of joining the Schengen Zone has started.

-This means that national visas issued by the Embassies of Cyprus are valid for Cyprus only.
+This means that national visas issued by Cyprus embassies are valid for Cyprus only.
 They do not permit the holder to enter other Schengen zone countries.

 On November 21, 2023, Cyprus Foreign Minister Constantinos Kombos announced that one of the key foreign ministry goals in 2024 is to join the Schengen Area.
 This objective is part of the ministry's action plan and budget, which has been increased by 8.9% to support this initiative.
 Access to the Schengen Area is crucial for Cyprus in achieving broader objectives, such as national protection and reunification (source).